massung/lexer/README.md

 	            ("%d+"        (values :int (parse-integer $$))))
 	CSV-LEXER

-This simple CSV lexer should be able to parse strings and integers.
+This simple CSV lexer should be able to parse strings and integers separated by commas.
 And strings should be able to contain commas.
-Notice how when we hit a `:quote` token that we also switch the `*lexer*` to using a `string-lexer`.
-Let's make it now...
+Notice how when we hit a `:quote` token that we also switch the `*lexer*` to using a `string-lexer`...

 	CL-USER > (deflexer string-lexer ()
 	            ("\""         (prog1